William Rowan Hamilton: Dunsink Observatory

-Family

-While attending Trinity College, Hamilton proposed to his friend's sister, whose refusal drove the young Hamilton to depression and illness, even to the verge of suicide.
-He proposed again in 1831 to Ellen de Vere, a sister of the poet Aubrey De Vere (1814-1902), who declined as well.
-Hamilton eventually married Helen Marie Bayly in 1833, a country preacher's daughter, and had three children with her: William Edwin Hamilton (born 1834), Archibald Henry (born 1835), and Helen Elizabeth (born 1840).
-Hamilton's married life turned out to be difficult and unhappy as Bayly proved to be pious, shy, timid, and chronically ill.

-Death
+Later life and death

 Hamilton retained his faculties unimpaired to the last, and continued the task of finishing the Elements of Quaternions which had occupied the last six years of his life.
-He died on 2 September 1865, following a severe attack of gout.
+He died on 2 September 1865 at the age of 60, following a severe attack of gout.
 He is buried in Mount Jerome Cemetery in Dublin.

+Research

 Physics

-Hamilton made important contributions to optics and to classical mechanics.
+Hamilton made outstanding contributions to classical mechanics and optics.

 His first discovery was in an early paper that he communicated in 1823 to John Brinkley, who presented it under the title of Caustics in 1824 to the Royal Irish Academy.
 It was referred as usual to a committee, which recommended further development and simplification before publication.
 Between 1825 and 1828 the paper was expanded, and became a clearer exposition of a novel method.
-Over this period, Hamilton gained appreciation for the nature and importance of optics.
+Over this period, Hamilton gained an appreciation for the nature and importance of optics.

 In 1827, Hamilton presented a theory of a single function, now known as Hamilton's principal function, that brings together mechanics and optical theory.
-It helped to establish foundations of the wave theory of light in mathematical physics.
+It helped to establish the foundations of the wave theory of light in mathematical physics.
 He proposed it when he first predicted its existence in the third supplement to his Systems of Rays, read in 1832.

 The Royal Irish Academy paper was finally entitled Theory of Systems of Rays (23 April 1827), and the first part was printed in 1828 in the Transactions of the Royal Irish Academy.
 The more important contents of the second and third parts appeared in the three voluminous supplements (to the first part) which were published in the same Transactions, and in the two papers On a General Method in Dynamics, which appeared in the Philosophical Transactions in 1834 and 1835.
 In these papers, Hamilton developed his central principle of "Varying Action".